bj7/electron/docs/api/web-view-tag.md

 # The `<webview>` tag

+Display external web content in an isolated frame and process.

 Use the `webview` tag to embed 'guest' content (such as web pages) in your Electron app.
 The guest content is contained within the `webview` container.
 An embedded page within your app controls how the guest content is laid out and